Emergent charge-2$e$ carriers well hidden from electronic band structures: Abstract

 \section{Abstract}

-Emergence of charge-2$e$ bosonic carriers as tightly bound electrons presents perhaps the simplest route to understand the non-Fermi liquid behaviors widely observed in functional materials.
-However, such scenario is typically discarded when unbound electrons are observed near the chemical potential.
-Here, using attractive Hubbard model as a representative example, we demonstrate the emergence of such ``bosonic'' bound pairs in the presence of residual low-energy electrons through determinant quantum Monte Carlo computation of their propagators.
-Furthermore, above the superfluid temperature the electronic spectral function is found to display a typical non-Fermi liquid behavior, namely a pseudogap near the chemical potential.
-This study provides the microscopic foundation for scenarios of boson-fermion mixed liquid as effective descriptions for some of the strongly correlated functional materials.
+Emergence of charge-2$e$ bosonic carriers as tightly bound electrons offer perhaps the simplest route to understand the non-Fermi liquid behaviors widely observed in functional materials.
+However, such scenarios are often discarded when electronic carriers are observed with well-defined energy-momentum dispersion.
+Here, using attractive Hubbard model as a representative example, we demonstrate the emergence of such 2$e$-carriers coexisting with residual electronic carriers through determinant quantum Monte Carlo computation of their propagators.
+Interesting, even already dominant in density, the emergent 2$e$-carriers appear to efficiently elude detection by the electronic spectral function, which still shows good quasi-particles with negligible mass enhancement.
+Nonetheless, above the superfluid temperature, the presence of 2$e$-carriers is revealed through a pseudogap in the electronic spectral function.
+Our results exemplify the risk of common practice in discarding strong correlation in materials solely based on observation of clean band structures with weakly enhanced mass.
+More importantly, our finding provides the microscopic foundation for scenarios of boson-fermion mixed liquid as effective descriptions for some of the correlated functional materials.

 \begin{CJK*}{UTF8}{bsmi}

 \end{CJK*}